Find a marijuana addiction treatment and rehab program that matches your recovery goals.

 Marijuana contains more than sixty psychoactive chemicals called cannabinoids.
 However, the most abundant of these cannabinoids is THC or delta-9-tetrahydrocannabinol.
 The amount of THC within the substance will determine the intensity of the high one will feel.
 Thus, there are many different strains of cannabis, with different THC intensity levels.
 As with any drug, the constant use and abuse of this substance will create an increased tolerance or desire for more to obtain a “better” high.
 When marijuana is abused, it can alter areas of the brain responsible for memory, cognition, impulse control, and executive functioning.
 Over time, heavy consumption of marijuana can cause psychological dependence, leading to depression and anxiety when the individual is unable to use.

-There are arguments for the legalization of medical and recreational marijuana as the pro-marijuana community references that alcohol addiction, OxyContin, and other prescription medications such as Ativan, Xanax and Percocet have severe physical consequences in comparison to marijuana use.
+There are arguments for the legalization of medical and recreational marijuana as the pro-marijuana community references that alcohol addiction, OxyContin, and other prescription medications such as Ativan, Xanax, and Percocet have severe physical consequences in comparison to marijuana use.

-Signs of Marijuana Use and Abuse
+Signs of Marijuana Use & Addiction

 Marijuana addiction can have adverse effects on an individual’s physical and mental health, especially in someone who uses marijuana for an extended period.
-Some of these negative consequences include respiratory problems including lung infections and a chronic cough, cardiovascular issues such as the increased chance of a heart attack, mental health effects like memory impairments, and decreased motivation.
+Some of these negative consequences include respiratory problems, including lung infections and a chronic cough, cardiovascular issues such as the increased chance of a heart attack, mental health effects like memory impairments, and decreased motivation.

-A strong odor of marijuana, paraphernalia such as pipes or rolling papers, behavioral changes, conflict with family members and increased sleep and appetite can indicate that someone is abusing marijuana.
+A strong odor of marijuana, paraphernalia such as pipes or rolling papers, behavioral changes, conflict with family members, and increased sleep and appetite can indicate that someone is abusing marijuana.

-Long-Term Effects of Marijuana Addiction
+Long Term Effects of Marijuana Addiction